ffub/stephen.digital/_work/costco-travel.md

 ## Design sprint

 Three promising approaches to the the results page came out of our sketching and we were able to quickly put together rough prototypes of them all within a day using Axure.
-We loosely adopted the responsive design language of a few pages they had designed, and were able to use Axure's repeater functionality, to add realistic data to each of the screens.
+We adopted the responsive design language of a few pages they had designed, and were able to use Axure's advanced repeater functionality, to add realistic data to each of the screens.

 {% include figure.html
   image="costco-travel/results-screen.jpg"
   caption="We tested three variants of the results screen"
 %}

-The Costco team were impressed by how quickly the sketches came to life, but we were unable as a group to agree on the best design to take forward.
-We therefore took all three variants into user testing, along with initial screens, as part of a complete flow.
+The Costco team were impressed by how quickly the sketches came to life and we were able to quickly form three strong hypotheses to take back to the UK.

 ## Outcome

-The Costco Travel site has recently gone live, incorporating many of our findings and we are continuing to work with Costco.
+The Costco Travel site has recently gone live, incorporating many of our findings.
+We are continuing to work with Costco to iterate and improve their car hire offering and deliver new travel verticals.

 [webc]: http://Webcredible.com